gopala-kr/ldr/z_ios.md

 ****************************

-## mobile application development platforms:
+## mobile application development platforms and tools:

 <p>The platform organizations needed to develop, deploy and manage <a href="https://en.wikipedia.org/wiki/Mobile_app" title="Mobile app">mobile apps</a> are made from many components and tools which allow a developer to write, test and deploy applications into the target platform environment.</p>